seligj95/app-service-aspire-eshop-agents/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 <!-- ## TODO
-- add mcp agent to view inventory
 - add auth to mcp server
 - make long system prompt for main agent
+- make it chat wont work locally because not authed to foundry
 - upgrade to pv4 -->